-If you did not apply for the maximum GradPlus loan request, you will need to reapply for another GradPlus loan.
+If you did not apply for the maximum GradPlus or Private loan request, you will need to reapply for another GradPlus or Private loan.
 If you have an endorser on your current GradPlus or Private Loan, your endorser must first re-apply and be approved for a new loan prior to submitting a budget adjustment form.

 Certain eligible expenses incurred due to extenuating circumstances may be approved and added to your student budget if the expense occurred within the academic school year provided you submit all requested supporting documentation.
 Students who receive aid during the Summer session, should consult with our office as summer deadlines vary year to year.

 Federal regulations limit the types of expenses that can be added to a student’s budget.
 Common non-allowable expenses include, but are not limited to:

 - Car payments, parking, gas, insurance and associated costs